AdamRBoyd/Website_Development_Class/practice/about.md

 ## Join the Club

 Looking to join?
-CLick on the Sign Up link above!!
+Click on the Sign Up link above!!

 ###### *~~~ This Site Under Construction ~~~*